codesnail/LegendAIRy/drive/readme.md

-This project contains starter code for autonomous driving projects used in a Masters level course for Robotics AI.
+This project is a duplicate repo and contains starter code for autonomous driving projects used in a Masters level course for Robotics AI.
 It contains a combination of Arduino and Python code.
 Some portions are incomplete with the intent for students to complete it.